(Updated February 1st, 2022)

 Vienna

-The city is open and has been for a long while now.
-The authorities have lifted almost all restrictions: some mask requirements remain, as well as special rules applying to, for example, healthcare facilities and positive COVID cases.
+The city is completely open and has been for a long while now.
+The authorities have cancelled almost all COVID-related restrictions and regulations: some special rules remain that apply to, for example, positive COVID cases.

 The most common day-to-day issue for visitors in Vienna is whether you need to wear a mask anywhere.

-Back on May 16th, 2022, Austria lifted COVID-related travel restrictions for entering the country, though special requirements do remain in theory should any country find itself classified as a source of virus variants.
+Back on May 16th, 2022, Austria removed COVID-related travel restrictions for entering the country, though special requirements do remain in theory should any country find itself classified as a source of virus variants.
 Do a quick check just in case.
-For example, new requirements were introduced on January 7th, 2023 for those wishing to travel to Austria from China.
+For example, new requirements were introduced on January 7th, 2023 for those wishing to travel to Austria from China (these expired at the end of February 2023).

-Back in early August, 2022, Austria moved away from a compulsory quarantine regime to allow people who test positive for COVID to be mobile under certain conditions (and subject to various mask and social distancing requirements as well as bans from particular kinds of locations such as health institutions).
+Back in early August, 2022, Austria moved away from a compulsory quarantine regime to allow people who test positive for COVID to be mobile subject to certain conditions, various mask and social distancing requirements as well as bans from particular kinds of vulnerable locations like care homes.

 Sources of official info